 Tips for Creating a Great Technical Consultant CV

-Along with proofreading your CV for typos and grammatical mistakes, use these tips to tighten your writing for maximum impact:
+Along with proofreading your CV for typos and grammatical mistakes, use these tips and our CV maker to tighten your writing for maximum impact:

 - Market yourself in your Professional Summary by highlighting your unique skills and experiences.
 Showcase analysis methods and results, using real data and metrics wherever possible.

 - Start each bullet in your Work History with a strong, descriptive action word.
 Good choices for technical consultants include analyzed, monitored, projected, developed, or implemented.
 Use present tense to describe your current job and past test for all previous positions.

 - Follow standard formatting by listing your work history in reverse chronological order and using an easy-to-read font.